 17) Palais Garnier

-The Palais Garnier or Opéra Garnier is a theater that was built in 1875 and has a performance hall, public spaces and rehearsal spaces.
+The Palais Garnier or Opéra Garnier is a theater which was built in 1875 and has a performance hall, public areas and rehearsal areas.
 It’s one of the places that welcomes the most visitors in Paris.

-It’s a true architectural beauty and it should be no surprise that it was rated as a historic monument in 1923.
+It’s a true architectural masterpiece and it is quite unsurprising that it was claqqified as a historical monument in 1923.

-The Palais Garnier is also part of the public institution of the « Opéra national de Paris » (with the Opéra Bastille); you have the possibility to attend ballets or the dance school’s demonstrations, concerts or recitals there.
+The Palais Garnier is also part of the public institution of the « Opéra national de Paris » organization (along with the Opéra Bastille); You can go there to attend ballets or the dance school’s demonstrations, concerts and recitals.